 Caramel-wrapped pretzel rods are a beautiful and unique candy!
 A thick spiral of chewy caramel is wrapped around a crunchy, salty pretzel, then the whole thing is dipped in chocolate.
-If you’re a fan of the sweet-and-salty flavor combination, you’ll love this candy.
+If you’re a fan of the sweet-and-salty flavor combination, you’ll love this recipe.

 - 10 large pretzel rods

-- 7 oz. soft caramels (about 1 cup)
+- 7 ounces soft caramels (about 1 cup)

-- 2 tsp.
+- 2 teaspoons cream

-- 8 oz. chocolate candy coating
+- 8 ounces chocolate candy coating

 - Optional: 1/4 cup chopped nuts, sprinkles, or other toppings

-- Pick up one of the caramel pieces and roll it between your palms into a rope about 6 inches long.
+Pick up one of the caramel pieces and roll it between your palms into a rope about 6 inches long.
 Press the top of the caramel rope into the top of a pretzel rod, and wind it around the rod, ending an inch or two above the bottom.

-- Place the caramel-wrapped pretzel on the prepared baking sheet, and repeat with remaining caramel and pretzels.
+Place the caramel-wrapped pretzel on the prepared baking sheet, and repeat with remaining caramel and pretzels.
 Refrigerate the wrapped pretzels while you melt the chocolate.

-- Place the chocolate candy coating in a microwave-safe bowl and microwave until melted, stirring after every 45 seconds to prevent overheating.
+Place the chocolate candy coating in a microwave-safe bowl and microwave until melted, stirring after every 45 seconds to prevent overheating.
 Stir until the coating is melted and smooth.

-- Place the dipped pretzel back on the baking sheet.
+Place the dipped pretzel back on the baking sheet.
 If desired, sprinkle chopped nuts or sprinkles on top while the coating is still wet.
 Repeat with the remaining pretzels.

-Store caramel-wrapped pretzel rods in an airtight container in the refrigerator.
+- Store caramel-wrapped pretzel rods in an airtight container in the refrigerator.

-For the best taste and texture, bring them to room temperature before serving.
+- For the best taste and texture, bring them to room temperature before serving.